1337tester/SolarSoundBytes/README.md

 Mapping our global transition to solar energy into bite-sized audio insights.

-**SolarSoundBytes** is a data-driven AI project that explores the connection between **public sentiment** and **renewable energy development**, combining geospatial analysis and natural language processing, which culminate in generating effective audio aka SolarSoundBytes.
+**SolarSoundBytes** is a data-driven AI project that explores the relationship between **renewable energy development**, as observed through satellite imagery, **public sentiment**, and **official news articles**, focusing initially on California and Texas, with plans to expand globally upon successful completion of the MVP.

+This approach will help uncover potential influences of political, economic, or social factors on the adoption and perception of solar energy.

+To make our findings accessible and engaging, we transform these insights into concise audio summaries, **soundbites**, that effectively communicate the state of the energy transition to a broader audience.

+# Roles and Responsabilities:
+**Fadri Pestalozz**i** - Team leader
+- Scrapping Data
+- NLP - Tweeter Data
+- Documentation Supervisor

+**Steffen Lauterbach**
+- System Architect (code efficiency)
+- Data Researcher - satelite images
+- Proces images for detection of solar pannels

+**Enrique Flores Roldán**
+- Project Manager
+- NLP - News Articles
+- TTS integration

-# TODO: create Table of Contents
+# Table of Contents

 # Data